 This is because, until as recently as the mid-1970s, nearly every ship and shipyard built by the United States Navy was constructed with asbestos materials.

-Given the long latency period – about 10 to 40 years – between asbestos exposure and the development of diseases like pleural mesothelioma, it stands to reason that mesothelioma will yet claim many more of the brave men and women’s lives who have given their service.
+Given the long latency period – about 10 to 40 years – between asbestos exposure and the development of diseases like pleural mesothelioma, it stands to reason that mesothelioma will claim many more lives of the brave men and women who have given their service.
 While statistics show that Navy veterans and shipyard employees who worked between the 1930s and the 1970s have a greater chance of developing asbestos-related diseases, all veterans are at an increased risk for mesothelioma and asbestosis.

-At Simmons Hanly Conroy, we have been working with Navy veterans diagnosed with mesothelioma for over a decade.
-The lawyers at Simmons Hanly Conroy are dedicated to working with Navy veterans who have been diagnosed with mesothelioma.
+At Simmons Hanly Conroy, we are dedicated to helping Navy veterans who have been diagnosed with mesothelioma and have been doing so for over a decade.
 Chairman John Simmons is a U.S. military veteran, and many of the mesothelioma lawyers on staff have also served in the armed forces.
 We are familiar with the laws specific to military veterans, and we use our experience to fight for their rights every day.

 If you are a Navy veteran battling mesothelioma, please Contact Us today for a free case consultation.

-Simmons Hanly Conroy has represented hundreds of Naval veterans throughout the country – officers and crew who endured years of unsafe work environments in contaminated shipyards and all classes of Naval ships, including: destroyers, destroyer escorts, LST’s, submarines, battleships, carriers, frigates, tenders, cruisers and assault craft.
+Simmons Hanly Conroy has represented hundreds of Navy veterans throughout the country – officers and crew who endured years of unsafe work environments in contaminated shipyards and all classes of Naval ships, including: destroyers, destroyer escorts, LST’s, submarines, battleships, carriers, frigates, tenders, cruisers and assault craft.
 A number of our clients, for instance, were stationed on board the USS Kitty Hawk, a Pacific fleet carrier that served our county with distinction for nearly fifty years.
-Sailors on carriers such as the Kitty Hawk,especially during the 1940s-1970s, were at substantial risk to asbestos exposure.
+Sailors on carriers such as the Kitty Hawk, especially during the 1940s-1970s, were at substantial risk of asbestos exposure.